mabmeister/INFT1016-Mabindra/READMEWeek8.md

     <li>Item Three
 <ol>

->This is a block quote.
+> This is a block quote.
 It should be in block quotes!
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

-Inline code: make this word inline.
+Inline code: make > > this word inline